Crystal Palace: Roy Hodgson close to finalising Selhurst Park return to replace Patrick Vieira until end of season

-Roy Hodgson - who will turn 76 in August - is set to return to Selhurst Park less than two years after a spell in charge of the Eagles that lasted just shy of four years came to an end; Former England boss would replace Patrick Vieira, following the Frenchman's sacking on March 17
+Roy Hodgson - who will turn 76 in August - returns to Selhurst Park less than two years after a spell in charge of the Eagles that lasted just shy of four years came to an end; Former England boss would replace Patrick Vieira, following the Frenchman's sacking on March 17

-Roy Hodgson is close to finalising a deal to take over as Crystal Palace manager until the end of the season.
+Roy Hodgson is to return to Crystal Palace as manager until the end of the season.

-The 75-year-old would replace Patrick Vieira, who was sacked on March 17 after less than two years in charge.
+The 75-year-old will replace Patrick Vieira, who was sacked on March 17 after less than two years in charge.

-Former England boss Hodgson is set to return for a second spell in charge at Selhurst Park, having previously managed the Eagles between September 2017 and May 2021.
+Former England boss Hodgson returns for a second spell in charge at Selhurst Park, having previously managed the Eagles between September 2017 and May 2021.

 He is set to be appointed despite stating last May, when he was coming towards the end of a short spell in charge of Watford: "I don't think I shall be putting my name forward anymore for further stories in the world of Premier League football."